greenbone/eulabeia/docs/roles/roles-and-relationship.md

 This means that the communication between an external client and director is strict while the internal communication is less so.

-The allows use to make internal changes (behind director) without having to force our clients to change their way of using eulabeia as well.
-Another reasoning is that this also allows use to introduce supportive scanner without the client knowing about it and thus allows extending results in a transparent fashion.
+This allows us to make internal changes (behind director) without having to change the logic a client communicates with eulabeia, too.
+Another reason is that this also allows us to introduce supportive scanners without the client knowing about these and thus allows extending results in a transparent fashion.

 To make the communication more transparent for either audits, special cases (like a indirect scanner) each message is send via a broker based on MQTTv5.